jak1502/homebridge-blinds-servo/README.md

-# homebridge-servo-blinds
+# homebridge-blinds-servo

-`homebridge-servo-blinds` is a plugin for Homebridge that allows you to open or close your window blinds using a servo connected to a Raspberry Pi.
+`homebridge-blinds-servo` is a plugin for Homebridge that allows you to open or close your window blinds using a servo connected to a Raspberry Pi.

 ## Installation